Home About Dr.Mazumdar Terms and Conditions Site Map

 But by the 19th to the 22nd day of the cycle, the secretions are pushed out of the cells and collect in the endometrial cavity.
 This secretion is rich in glycogen, fructose and glucose.
 Its main function is to supply nutrition to any fertilized ovum reaching the uterus.

 Endometrial growth stops from the 22nd day of the cycle as the corpus luteum degenerates.
-Then it starts to shrink and then necrosis occurs with shedding of the endometrial lining and bleeding.
-And thus starts the next menstrual cycle.
+Then it starts to shrink in the next few days.
+Necrosis occurs with shedding of the endometrial lining and bleeding.
+This indicates the beginning of the next menstrual cycle.